 Le Sapin (+39 0125 307598) has good food at reasonable prices, while Favre (+39 0125 307131) features local game.
 Hotel Villa Anna Maria serves simple mountain food and has an exceptional wine list – all in cosy wood-panelled surroundings.
 Atelier Gourmand (+39 0125 307888) is rustic yet elegant, and close to the Champoluc funicular.
 The chef creates traditional dishes in an imaginative way.

-La Grange, 1km from Champoluc, is a typical Valdostana restaurant near the base of the Frachey gondola and open at lunchtime as well as in the evening.
-It serves delicious antipasti (small starters).
-The pasta and meat dishes are delicious, too.
+Hot on its heels is La Grange, 1km from Champoluc.
+It’s a typical Valdostana restaurant near the base of the Frachey gondola and open at lunchtime as well as in the evening.
+It serves delicious antipasti (small starters), whilst the pasta and meat dishes are delicious, too.
 Also at Frachey, Le Petit Coq (+39 0125 307997) is elegant-rustic, and serves Valdostana cuisine such as pierrade, bagna calda and Valdostana fondue.
 Casa Nostra (+39 0125 307566) at Ayas is another elegant-rustic place with great food.

 You can have dinner at Stadel Soussun, which is set in a hamlet above Champoluc and can be reached on skis from the Frachey area.
 However, you can only leave by the restaurant’s private piste-basher, which takes you back onto the blue run at Frachey.
 It’s a great place for a long lunch – don’t miss the gorgeous chestnuts in honey served with local dried meats.
 In the evening you arrive by gondola from Champoluc and are then transported onwards to the hamlet by private snowcat.